Hands up if you’re a media commentator that has demanded the government undertake a cost benefit analysis (CBA) of the National Broadband Network?

-If we were in a large hall right now filled with the nations media chirpers – there wouldn’t be a raised hand in the entire room.
-The reason for this is pretty simple – if you actually know how economic cost benefit analysis works, you understand that it is completely incapable of producing even a marginally meaningful result on a project like the NBN.
+If we were in a large hall right now filled with the nations media chirpers — there wouldn’t be a raised hand in the entire room.
+The reason for this is pretty simple — if you actually know how economic cost benefit analysis works, you understand that it is completely incapable of producing even a marginally meaningful result on a project such as the NBN.

 Demands for a CBA on the NBN — as if it were some definitive document whose result is pivotal to the project’s implementation — speaks more to the ignorance of those making the demand than it does about anything actually related to the value, viability or otherwise of the NBN itself.

 Get Crikey FREE to your inbox every weekday morning with the Crikey Worm.

 It’s not a matter of opinion, it’s a simple matter of methodology, and to understand why we need to understand uncertainty.

 There are two types of cost benefit analysis.
 The first is effectively an accounting exercise utilised by (usually) private firms where the *only* costs and benefits they are concerned about are their own.
 It’s a way to determine whether the benefits to the firm that would be delivered from a given investment over some specified period of time, would be greater than or less than the costs incurred by the firm from that investment over that time.

 It estimates the net private benefit that a given investment opportunity would be expected to deliver and ignores the costs and benefits that people and organisations other than the firm would experience as a result of that investment choice.